nuta/ftl/docs/concepts/process.md

 ## Virtual Memory Space

 In Linux, each process has its own address space.
 In FTL, on the other hand, it's slightly different - each process belongs to a *virtual memory space*.
 This means that multiple processes can share the same address space!
-It enables to implement a lightweight IPC mechanism without copies nor kernele involvement (not implemented yet though).
+It enables to implement a lightweight IPC mechanism without memory copies nor kernele involvement (not implemented yet though).

 ## Handles